Training Resources for Trainers

 - Your annual appraisal and PDP must reflect your role as an educational supervisor, and you must demonstrate how you are continuing to develop and remain up to date as an educational supervisor.
 Your PDP should consider evidence of GMC domains 1-4 and 7 (Clinical only)/1-7 (Educational and/or Clinical).

-- Every 5 year Revalidation cycle you must attend relevant training courses, master-classes or education conferences and reflect on this within your appraisal.
-This should be a minimum of 15 hours of CPD of high quality every 5 years (we would recommend aiming for 8 hours per year).
+- Every five-year Revalidation cycle you must attend relevant training courses, masterclasses, education conferences, or other development opportunities, and reflect on this within your appraisal.
+This should be a minimum of 15 hours of CPD of high quality every five years (we would recommend aiming for eight hours per year).
 This might include further e-learning rather than face to face learning.

 Examples of appropriate courses/CPD activities could include

-- Trainers Days / Masterclasses for trainers developed by Specialty Schools within HEE EM.
+- Trainers Days/Masterclasses for trainers developed by Specialty Schools

-- Specific courses run by HEE EM, such as ARCP chair training etc
+- Specific courses run locally such as ARCP chair training etc

 - A training event for supervisors delivered by your own Royal College

-- Attendance at specific sessions at education conferences, ASME , NACT UK, etc
+- Attendance at specific sessions at education conferences, ASME, AMEE, Medical Education Leaders UK etc

 - Applications and membership of accrediting bodies, Academy of Medical Educators, Faculty of Surgical Trainers etc.